The John “Bud” Velde Visiting Scholar Program

 Two John “Bud” Velde awards are given annually to facilitate a period of extended individual study (usually one month or more) in The Rare Book & Manuscript Library at the University of Illinois at Urbana–Champaign.

 The program is open to all scholars, from students to retired professors and independent researchers.
-Unfortunately, due to understaffing, the program is temporarily restricted to U.S. residents for the next two years.
 The awards are primarily intended to help defray the costs of travel and living expenses for the duration of the Velde Scholars’ residency at Illinois.

 TERMS OF THE AWARD